getbubblenow/javicle/README.md

 Today, JVCL supports these operations:

 ### scale
-Scale a video asset from one size to another
+Scale a video asset from one size to another.
+Scaling can be proportional or anamorphic

 ### split
 Split an audio/video asset into multiple assets of equal time lengths